 You’ve got the right company and have all your documentation ready, the next step is to get your vehicle ready for transport.
 This involves thorough washing, servicing, removal of customizations, disabling alarms, and a whole lot of other activities.

 It is not an opportunity for you to try sneaking some items into the car.
 Items generally left in the vehicle are only those related to it like the spare tire.
-As a matter of fact, the shipping company would tell you what can or can’t be included even down to the quantity of fuel you should leave in the car.
+As a matter of fact, the shipping company would tell you what can or can’t be included even down to the quantity of fuel you should leave in the car they shoud also tell you whether there is a roadrunner vehicle transport near me.

 Note that if you skip any of these tips, you might not be able to confidently claim your car is safe and en route.
 You would also need to properly research how your car can be cleared in the receiving country.